AC297r-MBTA-2018/Code-Documentation/index.md

 - `[]_driver.py` files contain sample usage code for the indicated module (e.g. features_driver.py is sample code foe the features.py module).
 The only module without a driver.py is `report.py` because it is not directly used by users.

+- `Manully_Label_Clusters.ipynb` notebook contains starter code to manually label clusters to train the auto report generator.

+- `Train_Report_Model.ipynb  notebook contains starter code to train the auto report generator.

 - `data` directory contains the input data files from MBTA and external data sources (i.e., US census, MA geojson, MBTA geojson, MBTA AFC/ODX, MBTA fare product, MBTA stops) and output files from various modules in this package (i.e. extracted feature in `cached_features`, segmentation results in `cached_clusters`, profiled cluster summaries in `cached_profiles`, cached cluster geographical distribution visualizations in `cached_viz`, and a trained CNN model to classify temporal patterns in `report_models`).

+Note: the segmentation module creates subdirectories in the `cached_clusters` directory when saving the result.
+Based on the choice of pipeline, the results are saved in  `hierarchical/results` or `non-hierarchical/results` subdirectories.
+For reference, the segmentation module also saves the clustering Calinski-Harabaz scores of each algorithm (LDA and K-means) in `hierarchical/scores` or `non-hierarchical/scores` subdirectories.
+In addition, the profile module creates subdirectories in the `cached_profiles` directory when saving the result.
+The name of the subdirectory it creates is based on the starting month and duration.
+For instance, for a start month = '1701' and a duration = 1, the resulting subdirectory is '2017-Jan'; for the same start month and a duration = 2, the resulting subdirectory is '2017-Jan_to_2017-Feb'.

 ## Installation